-Administers certain of Acxiom's employee benefit plans and stock option plans, and approves the compensation paid to Acxiom's senior leaders.
+Approves certain of Acxiom's compensation plans, administers Acxiom's stock option plans, and approves the compensation paid to Acxiom's senior leaders.

-The members are Messrs.
+The members of this Committee are Messrs.
 Dillard and McLarty.

 Executive Committee

 Implements the policy decisions of the Board and handles routine matters which have been delegated to the Executive Committee by the Board.